Filing Form 2555 for the Foreign Earned Income Exclusion

 Line 38 asks you to enter the number of days within your qualifying period.
 Because Lauren met the Bona Fide Residence Test, she can enter 365 days here because she was a resident of Brazil for the entire year.

-However, if she had qualified under the Physical Presence Test, things would be a little trickier.
+However, IF she had qualified under the Physical Presence Test, things would be a little trickier.
 Your qualifying period begins when you take up residence in a foreign country.
-Let’s say you did this on May 1, 2021, and lived there through your filing date of June 15, 2022 (expats get an automatic two-month extension on their US expat taxes).
-In this case, your “qualifying period” would be May 1, 2021, through June 15, 2022.
-The number of days during your qualifying period that falls within 2021 would be 245 (May 1, 2021, through December 31, 2021).
+Let’s say you did this on May 1, 2022, and lived there through your filing date of June 15, 2022 (expats get an automatic two-month extension on their US expat taxes).
+In this case, your “qualifying period” would be May 1, 2022, through June 15, 2022.
+The number of days during your qualifying period that falls within 2022 would be 245 (May 1, 2022, through December 31, 2022).